Victims of Crime Assistance Tribunal

 Am I eligible?

-A person may apply for financial assistance if:
+A person may continue with their pending application for assistance if:

 • a violent crime was committed against them and they have suffered an injury